ComradDoge/DogeEU4/README.md

 <h1>00/00/2023</h1>
 <img src=https://i.imgur.com/dAceBAG.png/>

+- Fixed Appanage peace treaty, again.
+- France and Occitania no longer has the 10 ADM tech requirement.
+- Added "Domination" Japan missions if you have it, if not the previous modded missions will take over.
 - Norwegian Naval Doctrine accessible through naval Adaptation reform.
 The upgraded doctrine is exclusive to the mission tree and tag.
-- Fixed Appanage peace treaty, again.
-- France and Occitania no longer has the 10 ADM tech requirement.

 <br/>